Skill Demand Index

 Gap Analysis

-When Github appears in a job's requirements, 33.3% of scored applicants received an L0 or L1 (missing or minimal).
+When GitHub appears in a job's requirements, 75% of scored applicants received an L0 or L1 (missing or minimal).

 Yes.
-Github appears in 0.1% of scored job postings on ShouldApply, making it a growing skill in the current market.
-Based on 3 analyzed jobs, demand is steady across multiple role types.
+GitHub appears in 0.1% of scored job postings on ShouldApply, making it a growing skill in the current market.
+Based on 4 analyzed jobs, demand is steady across multiple role types.

-Top roles: Software Engineering, Data Science / ML.
-Software Engineering positions have the highest demand at 67% of all Github jobs.
+Top roles: Data Science / ML, Software Engineering.
+Data Science / ML positions have the highest demand at 50% of all GitHub jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.